-Drums are one of the most intuitive and fun instruments to play and deeply challenging to master.
-Drum sets are key elements of bands around the world and so it’s no wonder why there are so many brands the bring superb drums to the market.
+Drums are one of the most intuitive and fun instruments to play and are deeply challenging to master.
+Drum sets are key elements of bands worldwide, so it's no wonder why there are so many brands bringing superb drums to the market.

-When it comes to choosing the best kit (or single drum for your kit), there are plenty of options.
-In this article, we’ll consider the top 11 best drum brands in the world today.
+When choosing the best kit (or single drum for your kit), there are plenty of options.
+In this article, we'll consider the top 11 best drum brands in the world today.

 Though obviously subjective and prone to biases, I've done my best to list out these brands based on the following metrics (in no particular order):

 - Performance of the drums

 - The company/brand must currently be in operation

 With all that being said, let's list out the brands.

 The top 11 best drum brands in the world are:

 Let's get into each of these brands in greater detail and explain why they belong in the top 11 best drum brands.
 I'll share their country of origin, a bit of history, an example of a notable drum set, and a link to their official website.